Natural building: Materials

-Techniques

-Many traditional techniques and materials are now experiencing a resurgence of popularity.
-This differs around the world based on climate appropriate building design and the availability of local materials.
+Earth techniques

 Adobe

 One of the oldest building methods, adobe is simply clay and sand mixed with water.
 Often, chopped straw or other fibers are added for strength.
 The mixture is then allowed to dry in the desired shape.
 Usually adobe is shaped into bricks that can be stacked to form walls.

 Various claims are made about the optimal proportions of clay and sand (or larger aggregate).
 Some say that the best adobe soil contains 15% - 30% clay to bind the material together.
 Others say equal proportions of clay and sand are best to prevent cracking or fragmenting of the bricks.
 The blocks can either be poured into molds and dried, or pressed into blocks.
 Adobe colored with clay and polished with natural oil makes an attractive and resilient floor.

 To protect the walls and reduce maintenance, adobe buildings usually have large overhanging eaves and sizeable foundations.
 Adobe can be plastered over with cob or lime-based mixes for both appearance and protection.
 Adobe has good thermal mass, meaning that it is slow to transmit heat or cold.
 It is not a good insulator, however, so insulation can be added (preferably on the outside), or a double wall built with airspace or insulation in between.
 The traditional thick, un-insulated adobe has proven to perform best in regions without harsh winters or where daily sun is predictably available during those cold periods.